-Our first product candidate, SRK-015, is a highly selective, fully human, monoclonal antibody, with a unique mechanism of action that results in inhibition of the activation of the growth factor, myostatin, in skeletal muscle.
+Our first product candidate, SRK-015, is a highly selective, fully human, monoclonal antibody, with a unique mechanism of action that results in the inhibition of the activation of the growth factor, myostatin, in skeletal muscle.
 SRK-015 is being developed as a potential first muscle-directed therapy for the treatment of spinal muscular atrophy ("SMA").
 SRK-015 is being evaluated in our TOPAZ Phase 2 proof-of-concept trial for the treatment of patients with Type 2 and Type 3 SMA.
 Enrollment in the trial was initiated in the second quarter of 2019 and completed in January 2020 with a total of 58 patients enrolled.
 In November 2019, we announced preliminary pharmacokinetic ("PK") and pharmacodynamic ("PD") data from the first 29 patients enrolled in the TOPAZ trial that showed dose-proportional drug exposure and demonstrated target engagement, as evidenced by dose-dependent increases of up to 100-fold in the serum levels of latent myostatin following SRK-015 treatment.
-An interim efficacy, safety and PK/PD analysis of patients across the three cohorts of the trial who have progressed through at least six months of the treatment period is now planned for the fourth quarter of 2020.
-This is an approximately one quarter delay from our prior guidance due to COVID-19-related restrictions impacting patient access to clinical trial sites, which has led to missed or delayed doses or assessments (including efficacy), as well as the ability to monitor trial data collected by sites.
-Top-line data for the 12-month treatment period are now expected in the first half of 2021 compared to the prior guidance of the fourth quarter of 2020 and first quarter of 2021.
-Given the ongoing COVID-19 pandemic, there may be further impacts on the timing of future visits and assessments for patients in the trial.
+An interim efficacy, safety and PK/PD analysis of patients across the three cohorts of the trial who have progressed through at least six months of the treatment period is planned for the fourth quarter of 2020.
+Top-line data for the 12-month treatment period are expected in the first half of 2021.
+The ongoing COVID-19 pandemic, including surges and second waves in certain areas previously impacted, may lead to further impacts on dosing of study drug and/or assessments for patients in the trial as well as the timing of data readouts.

 Our second product candidate, SRK-181, is being developed for the treatment of cancers that are resistant to checkpoint inhibitor ("CPI") therapies, such as anti-PD-1 or anti-PD-(L)1 antibody therapies.
-SRK-181 is a potent and highly selective inhibitor of the activation of latent transforming growth factor beta-1 ("TGF $\beta$ 1").
-We initiated the DRAGON Phase 1 proof-of-concept clinical trial of SRK-181 in patients with locally advanced or metastatic solid tumors that exhibit primary resistance to anti-PD-(L)1 antibodies in the first quarter of 2020 and patient dosing commenced in April 2020.
+SRK-181 is a potent and highly selective inhibitor of the activation of latent transforming growth factor beta-1 ("TGF β 1").
+We initiated the DRAGON Phase 1 proof-of-concept clinical trial of SRK-181 in patients with locally advanced or metastatic solid tumors that do not respond to anti-PD-(L)1 antibodies in the first quarter of 2020 and commenced patient dosing in April 2020.
 This two-part trial consists of a dose escalation portion (Part A) and a dose expansion portion (Part B).
 Part A will evaluate SRK-181 as a single-agent and in combination with an approved anti-PD-(L)1 antibody therapy and Part B will evaluate SRK-181 in combination with approved anti-PD-(L)1 antibody therapy in multiple cohorts that are expected to include urothelial carcinoma, cutaneous melanoma, non-small cell lung cancer, amongst other solid tumor types.
-Due to the COVID-19 pandemic and the anticipated pace of enrollment, an update on dose escalation of SRK-181 as a single agent as well as in combineation with anit-PD-(L)1 therapy is anticipated in the fourth quarter of 2020 with clinical response and safety data anticipated in 2021.
-Timing of data read-outs may be further impacted by COVID-19-related restrictions.
+An update on dose escalation of SRK-181 as a single agent as well as in combination with anti-PD-(L)1 therapy is anticipated in the fourth quarter of 2020 with clinical response and safety data anticipated in 2021.
+The ongoing COVID-19 pandemic may impact this clinical trial, including the timing of data read-outs.

 Utilizing our proprietary platform, we continue to create a pipeline of novel product candidates with the potential to transform the lives of patients suffering from a wide range of serious diseases, including neuromuscular disorders, cancer, fibrosis and anemia.
-As an example, we are discovering and developing potent and selective inhibitors of the activation of TGF $\beta$ in collaboration with Gilead Sciences, Inc. ("Gilead") for the treatment of fibrotic disease.
-We also intend to nominate a product candidate in 2020 that targets RGMc, a co-receptor of bone morphogenetic protein 6 ("BMP6"), another member of the TGF $\beta$ superfamily, to pursue in iron-restricted anemias.
+As an example, we are discovering and developing potent and selective inhibitors of the activation of TGF β in collaboration with Gilead Sciences, Inc. ("Gilead") for the treatment of fibrotic disease.
+We also intend to nominate a product candidate in 2020 that targets RGMc, a co-receptor of bone morphogenetic protein 6 ("BMP6"), another member of the TGF β superfamily, to pursue in iron-restricted anemias.